This Day In Music: November 24

 November 24, 2001 ~ Singer Melanie Thornton, full name Melanie Janene Thornton. passed away inear Bassersdorf, Switzerland ~ Germany-based singer best known as lead singer of 1990s Eurodance duo la Bouche, alongside rapper Lane McCray, working with producer Frank Farian who also masterminded bands such as Boney M and Milli Vanilli.
 Thornton started a solo career in late 2000, starting with the single Love How You Love Me.
 She released her sole solo album, Ready To Fly, the next year.
 Thornton died in a plane crash while touring to promote the album and in particular the holiday-themed single Wonderful Dreams (Holidays Are Coming).
 The single has since repeatedly hit the German charts around the Holiday season, aided by Coca-Cola using the track for its TV commercials ~ Thornton was born in 1967

 November 24, 1999 ~ Pianist, songwriter Howard Biggs, full name Howard Maceo Biggs, passed away in Houston, Texas, USA ~ Influential in doo-wop and the first days of rock & roll.
 Perhaps best known for writing or co-writing Bye Bye Baby Blues and Write Me A Letter for the Ravens, and Got You On My Mind for Big John Greer.
-The latter would later be recorded by Big Joe Turner, Jerry Lee Lewis, Eric Clapton, and others.
+The latter would later be recorded by Big Joe Turner, Jerry Lee Lewis, and Eric Clapton.
 Other songs written or co-written by Biggs include I'm Gonna Sit Right Down And Cry (Roy Hamilton, Elvis Presley), Melancholy Me (Eddy Howard), and If I Could Have Your Love Again (Brook Benton) ~ Biggs was born in 1916

 November 24, 1997 ~ Monique Andree Serf, commonly known as singer, songwriter Barbara, passed away in Neuilly-sur-Seine, France ~ Lifelong friend and frequent interpreter of Jacques Brel.
 Known as a poetic songwriter herself.
 Best remembered for songs such as Ma Belle Histoire D'Amour C'Est Vous, L'Aigle Noir, Nantes, Solitude, Gottingen, and Petite Cantate.
 Quintessential to the Nouvelle Chanson genre, influential on artists such as Keren Ann, Benjamin Biolay, Coralie Clément, Emilie Simon, Daphné, and Vincent Delerm.
 Non-French artists who have covered Barbara's songs include Marc Almond, Martha Wainwright, Conchita Mendivil, Regina Spektor, and Ana Silvera ~ Serf was born in 1930